 Feel The Grove With These Tips For Filling The Dance Floor At Your Wedding

 Often, filling the dancefloor is just about breaking the ice.
-After all, no one wants to be the first up there, swaying along on their own.
+After all, no one wants to be the first up there, swaying along alone.

 No one, that is, apart from the bride who’s trying to get things moving!
 Of course, your first dance gives the ideal opportunity to break that ice in a major way, but you’ll want to go even further than that one solitary event.

-By getting out on the dancefloor yourself, and encouraging your groom, bridesmaids, and family members to do the same, you can create a fun, filled-looking dancefloor from the off.
-And, you’d be surprised how much that leads to other guests joining you up there.
-It might seem daunting, but remember that you’re doing this for the good of a good time.
+By participating in the dance floor yourself and encouraging your groom, bridesmaids, and family members to do the same, you can establish a lively and lively dance floor from the outset.
+And you’d be surprised how much this encourages other guests to join you on the dancefloor.
+It might seem daunting, but remember that you’re doing this for the sake of a good time.
 And, if in doubt, you could always sway along with your partner.

 Lower the lights

-It’s unlikely that you’ll have full lights blaring for your evening do, but if you were thinking about going down that route, we advise that you don’t.
+It’s unlikely that you’ll have full lights blaring for your evening event, but if you’re considering that option, we recommend against it.
 Even the most confident dancers are unlikely to lose all of their inhibitions under the gaze of stark bright lights.
 There’s a reason we wait until after dark to start moving, after all!

 beach wedding ceremony during daytime

 If there’s one thing that gives you leverage on your wedding day, it’s the need for great photos.
 You can get your guests into all kinds of wacky poses and setups with the power of a picture behind you.
-And, you can certainly get everyone on the dancefloor, albeit temporarily, for a fun action shot.
+And you can certainly get everyone on the dancefloor, albeit temporarily, for a thrilling action shot.

-A little precision planning and making sure that one of those smash dance floor hits is playing, should be all it takes to ensure that, after hitting the dance floor for the sake of a picture, the majority of your guests stay there all night long.
+A little precision planning and making sure that one of those smash dance floor hits is playing should be all it takes to ensure that, after hitting the dance floor for the sake of a picture, most of your guests stay there all night long.

 Feel The Grove With These Tips For Filling The Dance Floor At Your Wedding